cjdelisle/cjdns/README.md

 with other routers that are physically close by and numerically near to their address.

-The router engine is a modified implementation of the Kademlia DHT design.
+The router engine is a modified implementation of the [Kademlia][] distributed hash table.

 ## What about DNS?